 Like all parishes, we take up a collection during the Offertory at each weekend and Holy Day Mass.
 These offerings are brought to the altar to be blessed, since they represent our offering to God.

-WeShare Online offers a convenient way to make your offering, not only for the parish but also for second collections that benefit ministries in Maine, the nation, and the world.
+We Share offers a convenient way to make your offering for both the parish and second collections that benefit ministries in Maine, the nation, and the world.
 You control the timing, the amount, and the method of payment.
-Plus, you have proof of payment when tax time comes around.
-It's safe and secure.

 While our mission as Church is spiritual, that is, helping people love God and neighbor, our parish requires material resources to carry out that mission.
 We rely on the commitment of parishioners to supply those resources.